spider-123-eng/Gobblin-Work/README.md

 To utilize Gobblin that will:

-	1. Extract Kafka Topic Messages .
+	1. Extract JSON Messages .
 	2. Transform the JSON Message payload into the AVRO format.
-	3. Push data into HDFS/Local .
+	3. Push the output data into HDFS/Local .

 Steps :
 * Copy <a href="https://github.com/Re1tReddy/Gobblin-Work/blob/master/gobblin-demo/src/main/resources/json-gobblin-hdfs.pull">json-gobblin-hdfs.pull</a> to job_conf folder which is created in step 3, and make sure that the environment variable GOBBLIN_JOB_CONFIG_DIR, JAVA_HOME are set correctly.
 Make the changes in the json-gobblin-hdfs.pull accordingly .